macbuse/macbuse.github.io/QUADS/notes_aug.md

 that is
 $$|a+ib|^2\cdot |c+id|^2 = \alpha\gamma = \beta^2 + \delta^2 =
 |\beta + i \delta|^2.$$
+So we are back to swapping factors in the Gaussian integers.

 Conversely if these conditions are satisfied then the form is a sum of squares.
 Consider